-Deadpool is one of those comic book characters that have all the regular superhero ingredients and yet somehow manages to be different than any other hero in comics.
+Deadpool is one of those comic book characters with all the regular superhero ingredients, and yet somehow manages to be different from any other hero in comics.
 His skill set is as unique as his powers, and even those with similar abilities can’t quite survive what Deadpool can.
 So, can Deadpool age, die, or even feel pain?

 He does somewhat age, and his healing factor slows down with time, but it’s unclear if he’d ever get to a point where he’s dying of old age.
 That being said, Deadpool’s aging, pain, and immortality are all somewhat inconsistent and vary from writer to writer.
 So, let’s dive in and find some certainties in all the chaos.

 First up, let’s get the non-violent out of the way – can Deadpool die of natural causes, i.e., can he age?
 Well, it would depend on the writer, but it seems that Deadpool’s aging is so incredibly slow that he is pretty much the same Merc with a Mouth a thousand years into the future.

 In ‘X-Force/Cable: Messiah’ War #1, we see the new X-Force sent a thousand years into the future to do a job, and while there, they meet Deadpool.
 He is literally over a thousand years old and still very much alive, being almost the same guy as he was a millennium in the past.